mnemnion/orb/doc/md/walk/directory.md

   if exists or msg then
     return false, msg or "directory already exists" else
-    -- make the parent if necessary.
+    -- There is no good way to do recursive mkdir with primitives.
+     -- the filesystem will happily open, stat, etc. from memory, without -- writing to disk; unless the directory actually exists on disk, mkdir -- for the subdirectory will fail.
+     --
+     -- So, we shell out.
      local parent = new(dir.path:parentDir())
       if parent and (not parent:exists()) then
-      local success, msg = mkdir(parent, mode)
-      if not success then
-        return success, msg
-      end
-      -- if we're here, we have the directory, but it's not written to -- disk yet
-      success = false -- may as well reuse our upvalue while not success do
-        uv.sleep(100)
-        if uv.fs_stat(parent.path.str) then
-          success = true
-        end
-      end
-    end
+        return sh.mkdir "-p" ()
+    else
       local success, msg, code = uv.fs_mkdir(dir.path.str, mode) if success then
         return success
       else
         code = tostring(code)
         s:complain("mkdir failure # " .. code, msg, dir)
         return false, msg
+      end
     end
   end
 end